-This Quinoa Vegetable Soup is packed with flavor and wholesome ingredients.
-It’s loaded with veggies, shredded chicken, tender quinoa, and a perfect spice blend.
-Make this hearty soup in a pressure cooker (Instant Pot) or slow cooker (Crock-pot).
+This Quinoa Soup is loaded with veggies, shredded chicken, tender quinoa, and warm spices.
+Make this hearty soup in an Instant Pot or Crock-pot.

 Quick Tip